Logistic Q-Learning

 Besides convexity, the LBE has other favorable properties: when regarded as a function of $Q$, its gradient satisfies $\onenorm{\nabla_Q \GG(Q)} \le 2$ and is thus $2$-Lipschitz with respect to the $\ell_\infty$ norm, and it is smooth with parameter $\alpha + \eta$ (due to being a composition of an $\alpha$-smooth and an $\eta$-smooth function).
-It is interesting to contrast these properties with those of the commonly used squared Bellman error.
-First, the convexity of $\GG$ is a natural advantage that enables efficient optimization and, as we will see, convergence to the optimal policy under appropriate assumptions.
-Second, Lipschitzness implies that optimizing the loss via stochastic gradient descent does not require any gradient clipping tricks since the derivatives are bounded by default.
-In this sense, the logistic Bellman error can be seen as a theoretically well-motivated alternative to the Huber loss commonly used instead of the square loss for policy evaluation in deep reinforcement learning.
-Third, the smoothness of the loss justifies the use of large stepsizes and accelerated gradient-descent methods for optimizing these functions.
+These additional properties make the LBE a desirable alternative to the squared Bellman error, which is non-convex, non-smooth, and has unbounded gradients.
+Indeed, the Lipschitzness of the LBE implies that optimizing the loss via stochastic gradient descent does not require any gradient clipping tricks since the derivatives are bounded by default.
+In this sense, the LBE can be seen as a theoretically well-motivated alternative to the Huber loss commonly used instead of the squared loss for policy evaluation.